Purwanti Parji case

 On 4 August 2003, 17-year-old Purwanti Parji, an Indonesian citizen and former maid, murdered her Singaporean employer's mother-in-law at Paya Lebar.
-Purwanti was said to have strangled 57-year-old Har Chit Heang (夏织香) to death due to the victim allegedly mistreating her, and Purwanti also forged the death as suicide in an attempt to cover up her criminal conduct before the police arrested her as a suspect.
+Purwanti was said to have strangled 57-year-old Har Chit Heang (夏织香 (Hā Chit-hiang, Xià Zhīxiāng)) to death due to the victim allegedly mistreating her, and Purwanti also forged the death as suicide in an attempt to cover up her criminal conduct before the police arrested her as a suspect.
 Initially charged with murder, Purwanti pleaded guilty to a lesser offence of manslaughter in September 2004.
 After considering the brutality of the crime, the High Court sentenced Purwanti to life imprisonment.

 Early life of Purwanti

 Purwanti Parji was born in Indonesia on 5 September 1985.
 She grew up in a poor family, and she did not have a good relationship with her stepmother.
 She had to care for her three step-brothers from the age of nine.
 At the age of 13, Purwanti was sent to Jakarta to work as a maid, and four years later, soon after she reached the age of 17, Purwanti first came to Singapore to work as a maid in November 2002, after a Singaporean family hired her.
 She stayed at her employer's flat in Woodlands during the weekends, but would return with her employer during weekdays to Paya Lebar's Tai Keng Gardens, where the employer's mother-in-law Har Chit Heang resided in one of the bungalows located in the area.